web3lancer/pay/PASSKEY_REPLACEMENT_SUMMARY.md

 The previous passkey implementation used Appwrite Functions, which caused issues due to the server being a function.
 The POC in `ignore1/appwrite-passkey` works perfectly using Next.js API routes instead.

 ## Solution
-Implemented the exact pattern from the POC, replacing Appwrite Functions with Next.js API routes.
+Implemented the exact pattern from the POC, replacing Appwrite Functions with Next.js API routes, and added intelligent authentication/registration detection.

 ## Changes Made